Pittsville, Wisconsin: History

 The first settler in the Pittsville area was James Quick Severn, arriving in 1849, but then leaving.
 Oliver Wright Pitts and his family arrived in late 1856.
 They lived in a barn-like structure on the riverbank on what is now the south side of town, which served as a "stopping place" (back-country inn) for loggers moving up and down the Yellow River.
 Oliver started a sawmill and the place was first called "Pitt's Mill."
 By 1858, when Oliver's father and family arrived, three other men had joined him there.
 Oliver's son Thomas taught the first school in 1859.
 The Pitts also built a shingle mill, and a hotel in the 1870s.

 Several early mills in Pittsville sawed hardwood into barrel staves and headings, wagon stock, and hubs and spokes for wheels.
 The population grew.
 General stores opened and closed.
 Charles Houston served as a druggist for the town starting in 1879.
 Catholic services were first held around 1879 and a Congregational church was organized in 1881.
 A blacksmith shop started in 1881 or 1882.
 St. John's Lutheran church was organized in 1888.

 The railroad arrived in 1883, and with that, growth sped up.
 The village was platted that same year, and The Pittsville Independent newspaper started that year.
 In 1886 Pittsville incorporated as a village and the following year as a city.
 An issue of the paper from 1887 contains advertisements for Christenson & Bro General Store; Roscoe Doud, Son & Co. general store; C.V.
 Doud & Son general store; McConnell Sisters millinery; Cotey general merchandise and dry goods; McRaith tailor; City Drug Store; a watch dealer and repairer; Dawes boots and shoes; Pittsville market (meat?); Chet Doud livery; Johnson flour, butter and eggs; two saloons; dentist W.H.
 Packard; and a G.A.R. post.
 Hiles and Ward advertised surrounding lands from $2.50 to $6.00 per acre.
-Pittsville's first harness shop openend in 1888 - a flour and feed mill in 1890.
+Pittsville's first harness shop opened in 1888 - a flour and feed mill in 1890.
 A Masonic lodge was chartered in 1886 and an Odd Fellows lodge in 1888.

 In 1902 telephone lines reached Pittsville from Wisconsin Rapids.
 The Pittsville State Bank was organized in 1904.
 A creamery opened the same year, buying milk from Clark, Jackson and Wood counties.
 A co-op cheese factory opened in 1919.
 The transition from logging and milling to agriculture was under way.

 Bad fires destroyed large parts of Pittsville's downtown in 1911, 1924 and 1928.
 After the 1928 fire, many of the businesses moved from Main Street to 2nd Avenue, which is now highway 80.

-Governor Walter J. Kohler, Jr. frequently visited the Pittsville area during the 1950s.
+Governor Walter J. Kohler Jr. frequently visited the Pittsville area during the 1950s.
 On June 27, 1952, he made an Official Proclamation declaring Pittsville the exact center of the State.

 Geography

 Pittsville is located at (44.440409, -90.128249).

-According to the United States Census Bureau, the city has a total area of 1.98 sqmi, of which, 1.97 sqmi is land and 0.01 sqmi is water.
+According to the United States Census Bureau, the city has a total area of 1.98 sqmi, of which 1.97 sqmi is land and 0.01 sqmi is water.